 Tips on Making the Base

-In terms of my flavor additions, Chinese Five Spice is a blend of cinnamon, star anise, anise seed, ginger and clove.
-Experimenting with it years ago I found it has a great affinity for chocolate.
-You can use just cinnamon as well.
+Chinese Five Spice is a blend of cinnamon, star anise, anise seed, ginger and clove.
+It has a great affinity for chocolate.
+You can use just cinnamon instead.
 Adding espresso powder accents the rich flavor of chocolate with no coffee flavor.
 It’s available in most grocery stores and online.

 How to Reduce or Eliminate Sugar

 If you want to reduce sugar in your diet, try using stevia.
-Stevia comes from an herb so it’s natural.
 To make this sorbet I use 1/2 cup of natural organic sugar and two droppers full of the chocolate flavored liquid stevia made by Sweet Leaf.
 It’s available at many stores and online.
-You can also use a granular stevia.
-Choose a good quality brand that does not add a lot of fillers, such as organic Stevia Select.

 If you don’t have a digital kitchen scale, I highly recommend you get one.
-It’s a tool I could not live without.
 Weighing ingredients is always more accurate.
 You will also need an ice cream maker.
 If you don’t have an ice cream maker, here is your excuse to buy one.

 Spiced Chocolate Sorbet with Espresso